Nghiait123456/GolangAdvance/ErrorsHandling/README.md

 +) UUID can be a tool worth considering to help clearly errors.
 A UUID that crosses the context and is logged with states is a good choice for tracing and debugging complex error cases.
 I often use this method in projects.
 I will have an elegant error code returned to the client.
-It's like a black box, only me and my team know and debug it deeply. </br>
+It'sBad like a black box, only me and my team know and debug it deeply. </br>

 ## Refer <a name="refer"></a>